-Crossover: Yoshimitsu's ancestor shows up in the Soul Series.
-Heihachi also appears in Soul Calibur 2, and Devil Jin's moveset is unlockable for custom characters in Soul Calibur V.
+Crossover: Yoshimitsu's ancestor shows up in the Soul series, starting in Soulcalibur.
+Heihachi also appears in Soulcalibur II, and Devil Jin's moveset is unlockable (by defeating a custom character named Harada_TEKKEN, no less!) for custom characters in Soulcalibur V.

 Damage-Sponge Boss: In Jack 6's level (Container Terminal 3) of the Scenario Campaign in 6, there's a Boss in Mook Clothing much like this.
 It rarely blocks because it doesn't need to; burning through its health on Hard mode will usually drain the timer before it can actually be brought down even with S-Class clothing (in most cases the endlessly swarming Jack bots are the real offensive threat).
 Most players opt to just knock it into the nearby water.